glpi-project/glpi/apirest.md

                      Some columns will be always presents (1-id, 2-name, 80-Entity).
                      Optional.
    - *rawdata*: boolean for displaying raws data of Search engine of glpi (like SQL request, and full searchoptions)
+   - *withindexes*: boolean to get id of the row in indexex.
+By default this option is set to false, because, in json object (which are identified by index) are not considered as sorted.
+So, we provide array to respect to sorting.
+   - *giveItems*: Retrieve the data with the htmml parsing from core, new data are provided in data_html index.
 * **Returns**
    - 200 (OK) with all rows data with this format: